 • The ratio of LDL to HDL.

 Your doctor may order these tests as part of a regular health exam.
-Your doctor may use the results to prevent, check on, or diagnose a medical condition.
 The results help your doctor check your risk of heart attack and stroke.

 Follow your doctor's instructions on how to prepare for these tests.
-Your doctor may ask you to not eat or drink anything except water for 9 to 14 hours before your blood test.
-In most cases, you are allowed to take your medicines with water the morning of the test.
-Fasting is not always needed, but it may be recommended.
+Not eating or drinking (fasting) before the blood test is not usually needed, but it may be recommended.
+Your doctor may ask you to fast except for drinking water for 8 hours before your test.
+In most cases, you can take your medicines with water the morning of the test.
 Do not drink alcohol for 24 hours before the test.

 Why It Is Done